Arthur86000/FreeOllee/README.md

 Send a broadcast intent to this app
 - From adb : ```adb shell am broadcast -a com.arthur.freeollee.SEND_VALUE --es value "value"```
-- From tasker : Create
+- From tasker : Create an intent task

 <pre>Action	com.arthur.freeollee.SEND_VALUE
 Extra	value:*yourvalue*
 Package	com.arthur.freeollee
 Target	Broadcast Receiver</pre>

-  /!\   If bluetooth was disconnected ('lap' icon not showing on watch), long-press the bottom-right button twice to reenable bluetooth and then sync the glucose data
+  /!\   If bluetooth was disconnected ('lap' icon not showing on watch), long-press the bottom-right button twice to reenable bluetooth and then sync data

+  /!\   Your value must be 7 characters or less

 # TODO